Hot Sauce (song): Music video

 The music video for "Hot Sauce" is set in a taqueria where the group are tasting their own specialty hot sauce and begins pouring the spicy dressing all over their food.
 Following the music video's release, Gladys Yeo of NME described it as a "vibrant and whimsical video".
 Tássia Assis of Teen Vogue noted the "psychedelic TV ad-meets-taquería" of the visual.
 NCT Dream released two dance practice videos on May 23, 2021.

 Accolades

+"Hot Sauce" received eight music program awards, including a triple crown on M Countdown.
+It was nominated for Best Dance Performance – Male Group at the 2021 Mnet Asian Music Awards.

 Pinkfong version

 Global entertainment company SmartStudy released a Pinkfong-style version of "Hot Sauce" on May 28, 2021, at 7:00PM KST (UTC+09:00).
 According to the chief executive officer of SmartStudy, Kim Min-seok, said that they "have created a special gift for all families and fans out there, regardless of age", further adding that they are "always looking to create opportunities" where they can bring joy to their fans around the world and across generations.
 The version features a special episode of NCT Dream appearing as Pinkfong dinosaur characters that crash-landed in the Age of Dinosaurs.
 Korean and English versions of the animation videos were released.